backdrop-ops/docs.backdropcms.org/config/README.md

    $config_directories['staging'] = '../config/staging';
    ```

-2. Check that `live-active` is an exact match to what's on api.BackdropCMS.org
+2. Check that `live-active` is an exact match to what's on docs.backdropcms.org
-   (ask someone in a GitHub ticket or in Gitter to confirm this for you).
+   (ask someone in a GitHub ticket or in Zulip to confirm this for you).
 See
    note below.

 3. Copy the contents of the `live-active` directory into the `staging`